Vegito2448/next-todo-app/README.md

      ```

      Replace `${your_server}` and `${your_port_number}` with your actual server address and port number (usually found in terminal output when starting the development server).# next-todo-app

+## Note: Go to sigIn Page and Login With this credentials or use default OAuth's
+if you use a default OAuth you have to create new Todos manually.
+Default user with seed:
+__user:__ test1@domain.com
+__password:__ 12345678